OutWrest/oldv2_OutWrest.github.io/_posts/2020-04-12-DawgCTF-Writeup.markdown

 ## Reversing

 # Ask Nicely
-Opening the initital file in IDA reveals that `flag()` funtion will be called after giving a set string.
+Opening the initial file in IDA reveals that `flag()` function will be called after giving a set string.

 ![DawgCTF Team Score](/assets/images/DawgCTF/ask-nicely_1.png)

-I immediately went the `flag()` and saw it was just simiple decimal to ASCII.
+I immediately went the `flag()` and saw it was just simple decimal to ASCII.

 ![DawgCTF Team Score](/assets/images/DawgCTF/ask-nicely_2.png)

 Putting it in an online converter leads to flag:
 `DawgCTF{+h@nK_Y0U}`

-Looking back the funtions I can see that a I can determine the initial string to have the program call the `flag()` for me.
+Looking back at the functions I can see that I can determine the initial string to have the program call the `flag()` for me.

 ![DawgCTF Team Score](/assets/images/DawgCTF/ask-nicely_3.png)

 ## Coding
-My favorite catorgiy.
-In most of the coding challenges, it wasn't convenient to use `pwntools` due to some linux issues.
+My favorite category.
+In most of the coding challenges, it wasn't convenient to use `pwntools` due to some Linux issues.
 I used a socket [Netcat ibrary][Netcat-Library-github] I had found online.

 # Miracle Mile
-In this challenge I had to connect to a server and recive miles and time, and my goal was to calculate the pace of the theortical runner.
+In this challenge, I had to connect to a server and receive miles and time, and my goal was to calculate the pace of the theoretical runner.
 My two main problems were figuring out the format and making sure that the data is sent correctly.
 Through trial and error, I was able to get the code below to work.

 {% highlight python %}
 import socket